ErfanY/eyousefi.com/content/about.md

 meta = "false"
 +++

 My name is Erfan Yousefi, as you might already know.
-I'm an Engineering Manager at a company called Infor with background as Architect and Software Engineer prior to that.
+I'm Development Director at a company called Infor with background as Architect and Software Engineer prior to that.
 But this is not LinkedIn so clearly that was useless to say.